10 Best Herbal Juices For Inflammation

 rosa canina juice

-Rosa canina, commonly known as rosehip, is a rich source of bioactive compounds that have been traditionally used for their anti-inflammatory properties.
+Rosa canina, also known as rosehip, is a traditional herbal remedy known for its anti-inflammatory properties.

-Aloe barbadensis, commonly known as aloe vera, is widely recognized for its potential anti-inflammatory properties, making it a popular ingredient in herbal juices designed to support joint and digestive health.
+Glycyrrhiza glabra, commonly known as licorice, has been traditionally used for its anti-inflammatory properties, making it a popular ingredient in herbal juices.